Nemin32/Nemin32.github.io/_drafts/fanfic.md

 territory without second thoughts.

 He really wished he still had a weapon on him, but he knew that was impossible.
 Such things did not belong to his people anymore.
-As he moved on lost in thought he nearly didn't even notice the streaks of light that faintly shined towards him from the distance.
+As he moved on, lost in thought, he nearly didn't notice the streaks of light that faintly shined towards him from the distance.

 "Crap!
 How did I not notice that?" he chided himself as he hurried behind a tree in panic.
 He could only hope whoever crossed his path didn't see him through the thick rainfall.